botisimo/botisimo-documentation/docs/loyalty/documentation/billing.rst

 - `Confirm Upgrade Tier`_
 - `Manage Billing`_

-Upgrade Tier
+Update Tier
 ------------

-The upgrade request should be made first when updating a subscription.
+The update request should be made first when updating a subscription.
 If the new tier is a free subscription, then the update will be processed immediately.
-If the new tier is a paid subscription, then it will return information about the upgrade to be confirmed by the user.
+If the new tier is a paid subscription, then it will return information about the update to be confirmed by the user.
 If confirmation is required, then the client should ask the user to confirm and then use the ``/billing/confirm`` endpoint.

-- **GET** /billing/upgrade
+- **GET** /billing/update

 Request